 Greek - Niko Niko's

-Gyros don't get much better than this: moist, aromatic lamb slices are blanketed by a warm, plushy pita with sweet onions and creamy cucumber-garlic tzatziki sauce.
-Don't forget to take the addictive honey-drizzled baklava home with you, too.
-To-go orders are popular, as is the spacious patio.
+Gyros don’t get much better than the ones served at this Niko Niko’s: moist, aromatic lamb slices are blanketed by a warm, plushy pita with sweet onions and creamy cucumber-garlic tzatziki sauce.
+Make sure to try the addictive honey-drizzled baklava.
+No room?
+Take it to go; you won’t regret it.
+Take-out is popular here, as is the spacious patio.

 Cajun - BB's Café

 For a taste of Gulf Coast cuisine and New Orleans-inspired fare with a Texan twist, head to BB’s Cafe.
 Dig into one of 15 different po’boy varieties, Mama B’s shrimp and grits, or wallet-friendly Cajun favorites like Bubba Lump salad, boudin balls, and gumbo.
 BB’s also offers a great selection of frozen daiquiris that you can even take “to geaux” by the gallon or in a 24-ounce container.

 In winter 2012, James Beard Award-winning Chef Tyson Cole’s signature restaurant opened in a historic restaurant spot on Lower Westheimer.
 Intimate and sophisticated, the entire space revolves around the open kitchen and sushi bar.
 You won’t go wrong ordering from the rotating daily specials or try the chef’s ten-course daily tasting menu if you really want to live large.